Eating Plant-Based Lowers Your Risk of Heart Disease, Cancer and Other Diseases

-How do you get a healthy person to try eating a plant-based diet?
-You tell them about all the recent studies that indicate that plant-based eating is better for your heart, reduces the risk of cancer and diabetes, liver disease and depression, as well as Alzheimer’s disease and death from ALL causes!
+When someone asks you "Why are you eating plant-based?"
+You tell them about all the recent studies that indicate that plant-based eating is better for your heart, reduces the risk of cancer and type 2 diabetes, depression, Alzheimer’s and death from any cause!

-According to the study: Those who eat more animal products and refined carbs were 32% more likely to die of heart disease and up to 25% more likely to die of all causes during the course of the study.
-So if you want to give yourself the best chances of living longer, eat plant-based (but we also suggest you still wear your seatbelt!).
+According to the study: Those who eat more animal products and refined carbs were 32% more likely to die of heart disease and up to 25% more likely to die of all causes during the 8-year course of the study.
+So if you want to give yourself the best chances of living longer and healthier, eat plant-based--but we also suggest you still wear your seatbelt!)

 Eating Healthy to Stay Healthy

-To answer the question: “Why eat plant-based?” we decided to take a look at the top health studies that show plant-based eating is, in fact, better for you.
+To answer the question: “Why eat a plant-based diet?”
+We decided to take a look at the top health studies that show plant-based eating is, in fact, better for you.
 We found no fewer than 50 research studies to share and paired these down to the 22 we felt were most relevant to The Beet's audience.
 We tried to get it down to 20, but the Diet Coke study just was too memorable to cut.
 (As Diet Coke lovers ourselves, this one struck a little close to home.)
 Read on for the stroke/diet soda connection!

 The Vegan Cardiologist Will See You Now